External Ids for TLR6 Gene

 GeneCards Summary for TLR6 Gene

-TLR6 (Toll-Like Receptor 6) is a Protein Coding gene.
-Diseases associated with TLR6 include invasive aspergillosis and asthma.
-Among its related pathways are NF-KappaB Family Pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
-An important paralog of this gene is CD180.
+TLR6 (Toll Like Receptor 6) is a Protein Coding gene.
+Diseases associated with TLR6 include Pelvic Inflammatory Disease and Penicilliosis.
+Among its related pathways are Toll-like receptor signaling pathway and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
+An important paralog of this gene is TLR1.

 UniProtKB/Swiss-Prot for TLR6 Gene

 Participates in the innate immune response to Gram-positive bacteria and fungi.
-Specifically recognizes diacylated and, to a lesser extent, triacylated lipopeptides.
+Specifically recognizes diacylated and, to a lesser extent, triacylated lipopeptides (PubMed:20037584).
+In response to diacylated lipopeptides, forms the activation cluster TLR2:TLR6:CD14:CD36, this cluster triggers signaling from the cell surface and subsequently is targeted to the Golgi in a lipid-raft dependent pathway (PubMed:16880211).
 Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.
-Recognizes mycoplasmal macrophage-activating lipopeptide-2kD (MALP-2), soluble tuberculosis factor (STF), phenol-soluble modulin (PSM) and B.burgdorferi outer surface protein A lipoprotein (OspA-L) cooperatively with TLR2.
+Recognizes mycoplasmal macrophage-activating lipopeptide-2kD (MALP-2), soluble tuberculosis factor (STF), phenol-soluble modulin (PSM) and B.burgdorferi outer surface protein A lipoprotein (OspA-L) cooperatively with TLR2 (PubMed:11441107).
 In complex with TLR4, promotes sterile inflammation in monocytes/macrophages in response to oxidized low-density lipoprotein (oxLDL) or amyloid-beta 42.
 In this context, the initial signal is provided by oxLDL- or amyloid-beta 42-binding to CD36.
-This event induces the formation of a heterodimer of TLR4 and TLR6, which is rapidly internalized and triggers inflammatory response, leading to the NF-kappa-B-dependent production of CXCL1, CXCL2 and CCL9 cytokines, via MYD88 signaling pathway, and CCL5 cytokine, via TICAM1 signaling pathway, as well as IL1B secretion.
+This event induces the formation of a heterodimer of TLR4 and TLR6, which is rapidly internalized and triggers inflammatory response, leading to the NF-kappa-B-dependent production of CXCL1, CXCL2 and CCL9 cytokines, via MYD88 signaling pathway, and CCL5 cytokine, via TICAM1 signaling pathway, as well as IL1B secretion (PubMed:11441107, PubMed:20037584).